nhrap-dev/HHIT/README.md

 # Hurricane Hazard Import Tool (HHIT)
 The Hurricane Hazard Import Tool (HHIT) downloads, prepares, and imports Hurrevac hurricane data into a user's local Hazus database for hurricane loss modeling.
 Hurrevac is a storm tracking decision support tool jointly developed by the Federal Emergency Management Agency, the U.S. Army Corps of Engineers, and the National Oceanic and Atmospheric Administration.
 Hurrevac storm data include the location, direction, and speed of tropical storm winds for previous, current, and forecasted storm information produced by NOAA's National Hurricane Center advisories.
 Learn more about Hurrevac here: http://www.hurrevac.com/

 Launch the HHIT by double-clicking the "hurricane-hazard-import-tool.py" file in the download folder.
-The HITT is developed using the Hazus Python Package, HazPy.
+The HHIT is developed using the Hazus Python Package, HazPy.
 HazPy tools automatically check for updates each time they are opened.
 Hazus Python Package documentation is found here: https://github.com/nhrap-hazus/hazus

 ## Requirements